JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/DocumentLogRegClassifier.md

 Parameters:

-- `setMergeChunks(merge)`: Sets whether to merge all chunks in a document or not (Default: false).
+- `setMergeChunks`: Sets whether to merge all chunks in a document or not (Default: false).

-- `setLabels(value)`: Sets array to output the label in the original form.
+- `setLabels`: Sets array to output the label in the original form.

-- `setVectorizationModel(model)`: Sets a path to the classification model if it has been already trained.
+- `setVectorizationModel`: Sets a path to the classification model if it has been already trained.

-- `setClassificationModel(model)`: Sets a path to the the classification model if it has been already trained.
+- `setClassificationModel`: Sets a path to the the classification model if it has been already trained.

 Please check out the [Models Hub](https://nlp.johnsnowlabs.com/models) for available models in the future.
 {%- endcapture -%}